 During November 2021, we acquired a small foreign infusion systems supplier.
 Total consideration for the acquisition includes a potential earn-out payment of up to \$2.5 million, consisting of (i) a cash payment of \$1.0 million contingent on the achievement of certain revenue targets for the annual period ending December 31, 2022 and, separately, (ii) a cash payment of \$1.5 million contingent on certain product-related regulatory certifications obtained by May 26, 2024.
-As of December 31, 2022, the estimated fair value for the contingent consideration related to certain product-related regulatory certifications was estimated to be \$1.5 million.
+As of December 31, 2023, the estimated fair value for the contingent consideration related to certain product-related regulatory certifications was estimated to be \$1.5 million.
 As of December 31, 2022, the measurement period related to the contingent earn-out based on certain revenue targets ended and based on the actual revenue achieved during the measurement period we determined the fair value of the contingent earn-out was zero as the minimum threshold for earning the earn-out was not met.

 On January 6, 2022, we acquired Smiths Medical.
 Total consideration for the acquisition includes a potential earn-out payment of \$100.0 million in cash contingent on our common stock achieving a certain volume-weighted average price from the closing date to either the third or fourth anniversary of closing.
-As of December 31, 2022, the estimated fair value of the contingent earn-out is \$21.0 million (see Note 8: Fair Value Measurements).
+As of December 31, 2023, the estimated fair value of the contingent earn-out is \$4.0 million (see Note 8: Fair Value Measurements).

 Prior to being acquired, during 2021, Smiths Medical received a Warning Letter from the FDA following an inspection of Smiths Medical's Oakdale, Minnesota Facility.
 The Warning Letter cited, among other things, failures to comply with FDA's medical device reporting requirements and failures to comply with applicable portions of the Quality System Regulation.
-A provision for the estimated costs related to the field service corrective action was recorded on the opening acquired balance sheet of Smiths Medical.
-The initial estimate recorded was based on a probability-weighted estimate of the costs required to settle the obligation.
-The actual costs to be incurred are dependent upon the scope of the work necessary to achieve regulatory clearance and could differ from the original estimate.
-The estimated field service corrective action recorded at December 31, 2022 is \$49.8 million.
+A provision for the estimated costs related to the field service corrective actions identified as of the closing date of the acquisition was recorded on the opening acquired balance sheet of Smiths Medical.
+The initial estimate recorded was based on a probabilityweighted estimate of the costs required to settle the obligation related to known field corrective actions.
+The actual costs to be incurred are dependent upon the scope of the work necessary to achieve regulatory clearance, including potential additional field corrective actions, and could differ from the original estimate.
+For the years ended December 31, 2023 and 2022, we recorded additional expense of \$20.3 million and \$5.3 million, respectively, primarily related to additional field corrective actions identified and initiated during those periods.
+As of December 31, 2023, approximately \$53.6 million of the \$56.3 million of accrued field service corrective action was related to Smiths Medical.